-Fundamental Objective: Determine changes to the level of residential structural and nonstructural protection attained within local communities.
+Determine changes to the level of residential structural and nonstructural protection attained within local communities.

 Louisiana's coastal zone is a highly dynamic environment, where land management decisions must necessarily integrate coastal restoration with coastal protection in order to reduce the social vulnerability of coastal communities (Peyronnin et al., 2013).
 Government policies have provided insurance subsidies and structural protection to encourage the development of coastal floodplains.
 Residential properties still located within flood hazard areas are clearly more vulnerable to changing environmental conditions.
-Some homeowners are able to partially reduce their risk by constructing within existing levee systems, while others may utilize nonstructural protection projects, such as flood proofing, retrofitting with individual mitigation measures, and elevating their homes (Table A:10).
+Some homeowners are able to partially reduce their risk by constructing within existing levee systems, while others may utilize nonstructural protection projects, such as flood proofing, retrofitting with individual mitigation measures, and elevating their homes (Table 10).

-Table A:10.
-Monitoring variables and objectives with supporting background information for protection of residential properties.
+Table 10.
+Monitoring variables and objectives for protection of residential properties.